RazerMS/Mobile-XDK-RazerMS_Xamarin_Forms/README.md

     For iOS,
     - Add 'NSAppTransportSecurity' > Allow Arbitrary Loads > YES' to the application project info.plist
     - Add 'NSPhotoLibraryUsageDescription' > 'Payment images' to the application project info.plist
+    - Add 'NSPhotoLibraryAddUsageDescription' > 'Payment images' to the application project info.plist

     For Android,
     - Add DependencyService.Get<MOLPayExtension>().SetMOLPayContext(this); to the MainActivity.cs after LoadApplication(new App());
     - Check WriteExternalStorage option at the AndroidManifest.xml's Required Permission